GetPoplog/Seed/poplocal/README.txt

   * $poplocalbin (default $poplocal/psv) - a folder that is searched for saved images.

-To learn more about search paths, see HELP SEARCH_LISTS.
+To learn more about search paths, see HELP SEARCH_LISTS..